quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

     pretty.install()

     from pathlib import Path
-    from quantify.data.handling import set_datadir
+    from quantify_core.data.handling import set_datadir
     set_datadir(Path.home() / 'quantify-data')
-    from quantify.scheduler import Schedule
+    from quantify_scheduler import Schedule
     sched = Schedule('Bell experiment')
     sched

-Under the hood, the :class:`~quantify.scheduler.types.Schedule` is based on a dictionary that can be serialized
+Under the hood, the :class:`~quantify_scheduler.types.Schedule` is based on a dictionary that can be serialized

 .. jupyter-execute::